 - Shrimp Scampi Alfredo: Combine the creamy shrimp scampi sauce with a classic Alfredo sauce for an ultra-indulgent pasta dish.

 - Shrimp Scampi with Zoodles: Replace the pasta with zucchini noodles for a low-carb and gluten-free option.
+You can make them yourself using This Zucchini Noodles Recipe.
+Or buy them pre-made from your grocery store.
 Add extra veggies like cherry tomatoes and spinach for a healthy and flavorful meal.

 The possibilities are endless when it comes to shrimp scampi.
 Don’t be afraid to get creative and try new variations!